1823. Daniel O’Connell on the Manor Courts where the party to get the verdict was he ‘who gave the Seneschal and the Jury the most whiskey’.

 Echoes other accounts:

 In 1837 a Parliamentary Commission took evidence on the operation of Manor Courts.
 It heard evidence from John Jagoe.
 He was one of the main witnesses.
-He was from Bantry a Fish Merchant, had sat on a Fisheries Commission had engaged in correspondence with Dublin Castle on fisheries and non-denominatinal education.
-His mother was Young of the Bantry Fishing family who propably held the property, a former mill, now the Maritime Hotel on lease from the Bantry Estate.
+He was from Bantry a Fish Merchant, had sat on a Fisheries Commission had engaged in correspondence with Dublin Castle on fisheries and non-denominational education.
+His mother was Young of the Bantry Fishing family who probably held the property, a former mill, now the Maritime Hotel on lease from the Bantry Estate.
 His father originated in Kilcolman, Dunmanway.
 At one stage he was reputed to have been a shopkeeper on the Bandon Road/Barrack St., Cork.
 His only son John became a Barrister.
 He was admitted to Grey’s Inns London in 1835 aged 34.
+Hw was involved in tenant right cases around Bantry, wrote a book on the Law of Irish Fisheries dn died in London early 1850s there are descendants in Australia.

 His wife was O’Connor may be related to Dr. Bryan O’Connor of Bantry sent to Botany Bay in Australia with Alexander McCarthy Barrister for being United Irishman.
+Dr O’Connor eventually returned to Ireland and became a G.P. in Clonakilty.
 He had three brother officers in the British Army.

 He wrote a book on Irish Fishery law, 1843: